dartoos-dev/eo_color/README.md

 Its single property `colors` retrieves several colors at once as an `Iterable<Color>` object.

-Except for the _White_ and _Black_ classes, there is a corresponding "plural" class for each color class — accent colors included — that implements the _Swatch_ interface.
+Except for the _White_ and _Black_ classes, there is always a corresponding "plural" class for each color class — accent colors included — that implements the _Swatch_ interface.
 For example, the declaration `Greys().colors` will retrieve 10 shades of grey; the higher the index, the darker the color.

 For a red color gradient: